canyongbs/aidingapp/docs/integrations/opensearch.md

 ## Documents & Searching

-Examples of how to set up a Model to be synced with OpenSearch can be found in the [Prospect Model](../../app-modules/prospect/src/Models/Prospect.php)
+Examples of how to set up a Model to be synced with OpenSearch can be found in the [Contact Model](../../app-modules/contact/src/Models/Contact.php)

-And how to set up searching with it in the (ListProspects)[app-modules/prospect/src/Filament/Resources/ProspectResource/Pages/ListProspects.php] page
+And how to set up searching with it in the (ListContacts)[app-modules/contact/src/Filament/Resources/ContactResource/Pages/ListContacts.php] page

 ## Other Notes